 Meanwhile, at the cemetery, a large excavator has been procured from a local site and is in the process of expanding the original hole that will still be the final resting place of the beloved coach, if not just a bit bigger.
-There are also people in their homes pulling copies of diplomas from walls, trophies from shelves, and various pieces of memorandum that they will donate to what can only be described a modern day tomb that will be filled shortly with the world’s biggest coffin in the biggest grave dug for one person.
+There are also people in their homes pulling copies of diplomas from walls, trophies from shelves, and various pieces of mementos that they will donate to what can only be described as a modern-day tomb that will be filled shortly with the world’s biggest coffin in the biggest grave dug for one person.

-As the original attendees gathered back at the site, word of the activities of the day had spread far and wide and now the site of the grave was surrounded on all sides with most of the town save for the group that is driving in to part the crowd with the now highly anticipated guest of honor.
-Before the crane is attached to place the coffin in it’s final resting place.
-The funeral director asks everyone who brought a memento to now place it in the newly built casket so it can be forever sealed.
-Everyone filed by dropped their items in and gave one last look to the coach.
+As the original attendees gathered back at the site, word of the activities of the day had spread far and wide.
+Now the site of the grave was surrounded by most of the town, save for the group that is driving in with the now highly anticipated guest of honor.
+Before the crane is attached to place the coffin in its final resting place, the funeral director asks everyone who brought a memento to now place it in the newly built casket so it can be forever sealed.
+Everyone filed by, dropped their items in, and gave one last look to the coach.
 The judge now presiding back at the head of the crowd simply said, “You may have never won a championship, Coach, but your win record in our lives will never be beaten!”